nex3/dynamicmatic/README.md

 ## How it Works

-The static pages and stylesheets in the StaticMatic `src` directory are compiled when the application is started and served statically.
+The static pages and stylesheets in the StaticMatic `src` directory are served statically - they should be compiled before the server is started.
+This can be done using `staticmatic.run("build")` in your Sinatra app.

 Any dynamic Sinatra pages can make use of the StaticMatic layouts and helpers, but are rendered dynamically on each request.